ergoplatform/ergodocs/docs/dev/wallet/index.md

 ### Minotaur

+> The first multi-platform wallet for ergo.

+Minotaur is a multi-platform dApp wallet based on this [framework]

+As well as supporting the usual functions, minotaur has dApp stack support - Allowing any dApp to be embedded directly in app.

 ### SAFEW

-Simple And Fast Ergo Wallet is the most feature-rich wallet, best suited for developers.
+> Simple And Fast Ergo Wallet is the most feature-rich wallet, best suited for developers.
 It has several features such as

 - Ergopay-support
 - Ledger Support